Project

 I think I'm on Java - I'm using Stylus Studio Enterprise 2008 R2.
 The stylesheet is large and complex; it processes about 400 MB of data broken up into 19 files.
 This is the 8th phase of a "cleanup" process; the previous phases, which also used analyze-string in various ways, appear to have functioned correctly.
 FWIW, this is the first regex in the series that uses a back-reference.
 Also FWIW, the data contains the escaped entity references (&lt; etc.) rather than using CDATA.
 When I get to the office in an hour or so I'll try to extract a simple reproducible case. - Dennis Brothers

-RE: Regex problem - Added by Anonymous about 16 years ago
+RE: Regex problem - Added by Anonymous over 16 years ago

 Legacy ID: #4974271 Legacy Poster: Dennis Brothers (dbrothers)